LuannLopes/supermarket-list-frontend/README.md

 ## About the project:

 This application is built using React.js to make it easier to create supermarket lists.
+It was used the Atomic Design Concept to organize the components.

 ## Live application: